 Sarah Low (of Dover, NH) wrote numerous letters describing her experiences working as a nurse at Washington, DC hospitals.
 Her papers, ephemera, notebooks, & photographic collection are all archived by the NH Historical Society.

 Some letters have also been transcribed & posted by Dover Public Library.

 Starting from primary visual sources, then letting the cartoon “breathe” & grow…

 These primary source accounts provide key perspectives & details on topics often omitted from my main sources.

 Poet Walt Whitman’s accounts of serving in Washington hospitals in 1863, at the same time as soldiers from the 39th Mass.

 An invaluable source of information and memories by a veteran campaigner.

-Like Colby, Fisk was a rural New England schoolteacher who volunteered in a local regiment — the 2nd Vermont, in Fisk’s case.
+Like Colby, Wilbur Fisk was a rural New England schoolteacher who volunteered in a local regiment — in Fisk’s case, the 2nd Vermont.
 Throughout the war, he wrote eloquent & extensive reports to the Green Mountain Freeman, sharing valuable ground-level details & reflections on the evolving conflict.
 I use Fisk’s letters in several places to fill in gaps in the accounts of Colby & Bacon.
-The letters are collected by Emil & Rosenblatt in Hard Marching Every Day (University Press of Kansas).
+(Collected & edited by Emil & Rosenblatt.)

 I pulled text for this page from the letters of Wilbur Fisk.